stripe/open-banking-v2-docs/docs/API Overview/pis.md

 |                   |                                              |                                   |                                |

-# SupplementaryData Object
+## SupplementaryData Object

 The SupplementaryData is an Optional object that contains additional information that Stripe requires in some cases.
-Please read the tables below to ensure you send all the required data for a successful payment.
+Please read the tables above to ensure you send all the required data for a successful payment.
 The shape of the object is defined below:

-## SupplementaryData
+### SupplementaryData

 Properties:
 - **CreditorAccount** (object, required): Information about the creditor's account.

-## SupplementaryData.CreditorAccount
+### SupplementaryData.CreditorAccount

 Properties:
 - **Email** (string, optional): The email address of the creditor.